d-bolshakov/course-managment-api/README.md

 ### PATCH /subjects/:id

 Updating a subject title.
-Available only for the users with "admin" role.
+Available only for the users with the "admin" role.

 The body of the request: